UniqueBlood7899/Agentic_AI_trial/README.md

 # Sandbox AI Coding Agent

-A comprehensive coding agent platform similar to bolt.new with full sandboxing, VNC desktop environment, and orchestration layer.
+A comprehensive coding agent platform with full sandboxing, VNC desktop environment, and orchestration layer.
 Create, modify, and interact with applications in isolated Docker containers with full GUI support.

 ## Features